fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/core-values.md

 template: post
 layout: default
 status: published
+extract: "Values often feel like familiar words we already understand, but the moment we try to name our own, things become less certain.
+Are the principles we choose truly ours, or are they shaped by the environments we live in, the needs we carry, and the pressures we don't always notice?
+Identifying values is not only about making a list; it is also a quiet confrontation with how we decide, what we lack, and where our authentic self begins."
 ---
 # Core Values

 Values are a concept that plays an active role in decision-making, prioritizing, and guiding our behavior.
 While in everyday conversation it's used to mean _things we value_ or _guiding principles_, it actually possesses a deeper meaning.

 We can think of values as the foundation of a person.
 Some may be built upon biologically inherited predispositions, but for most, they begin to shape during childhood through environmental factors.
-Knowing one’s own values and using them at the right times ensures greater resilience and makes it much easier to distinguish between needs and values.
+Knowing one's own values and using them at the right times ensures greater resilience and makes it much easier to distinguish between needs and values.

 ## Identifying Values